Matt Brennan (academic): Music

-Brennan currently records and performs music under the name Citizen Bravo.
+Brennan is currently a member of Glasgow based band Beautiful Cosmos as well as recording and performing music under the name Citizen Bravo.
 His first album as Citizen Bravo, Build A Thing Of Beauty, was released by Chemikal Underground in 2019.
 His sophomore album, a large scale collaborative work Return To Y'Hup: The World Of Ivor Cutler, was released in 2020 and received 4-star reviews in MOJO, Uncut, and The Observer.
+His first album with Beautiful Cosmos was released by Doughnut Music Lab on 25th January 2025.

-Prior to his work as Citizen Bravo, Brennan was a founding member of the indie pop group Zoey Van Goey (2006-2012), which released two well received albums - The Cage Was Unlocked All Along in 2009 and Propeller Versus Wings in 2011 - on the Scottish record label Chemikal Underground.
+Prior to his current projects, Brennan was a founding member of the indie pop group Zoey Van Goey (2006-2012), which released two well received albums - The Cage Was Unlocked All Along in 2009 and Propeller Versus Wings in 2011 - on the Scottish record label Chemikal Underground.
 He also performed onscreen and on the soundtrack for the film God Help The Girl, which won the World Cinema Dramatic Special Jury Award for Best Ensemble at the 2014 Sundance Film Festival.